-Pursuant to the Arrangement with PHM effective December 21, 2017, PHM common share purchase warrant holders each received one tenth (1/10) of one warrant to purchase one Viemed share.
-The warrants conversion feature is denominated in Canadian dollars which is different from the functional currency of the Company (U.S. dollars).
+Pursuant to the Arrangement with PHM effective December 21, 2017, PHM common share purchase warrant holders each received one tenth (1/10) of one warrant to purchase one common share of the Company.
+The warrants conversion feature is denominated in Canadian dollars which is different from the functional currency of the Company, which is U.S. dollars.
 The conversion feature is treated as a derivative financial liability and the fair value movement during the period is recognized in the Consolidated Statement of Income and Comprehensive Income.
-The change in the value of warrants has been recorded as an unrealized loss on derivative financial liability in the Condensed Consolidated Statements of Income and Comprehensive Income.
+The change in the value of warrants has been recorded as an unrealized (gain) loss on derivative financial liability in the Condensed Consolidated Statements of Income and Comprehensive Income.
+All unexercised warrants expired during the period ended September 30, 2019.